 The website,which boasts millions of users worldwide, would not confirm how many UK users or visitors it has to the site, however, it is believed it welcomes 27.3 million site visitors worldwide every month, according to SimilarWeb, and around seven percent (5.5 million) of these are based in the UK.
 Match.com was unable to confirm these numbers.

-Visitors to the site are at risk from malware which could steal personal information, send spam emails and operate silently within their devices without their consent, claimed security research group Malwarebytes, who reported the attack to Match.com last night.
+Techworld yesterday reported that visitors to the site were yesterday at risk from malware which could steal personal information, send spam emails and operate silently within their devices without their consent, as claimed by security research group Malwarebytes.
+The researchers reported the attack to Match.com on Wednesday evening.

 How does the alleged match.com malware work?

-The breach is believed to involve shortened Google URLs, which the hacking team use to install an Angler exploit kit to plant Bedep ad fraud Trojans through adverts on the site.
+The breach is believed to involve shortened Google URLs, targeting "mainly UK users", which the hacking team use to install an Angler exploit kit to plant Bedep ad fraud Trojans through adverts on the site.